-Legal: 2 Directors Other: 2 Directors

-The Nomination Committee and the Board considered that the current composition of Board is sufficiently diverse and the Board has not set any measurable objectives.
+Legal: 2 Directors Other: 2 Directors The Nomination Committee and the Board consider that the current composition of the Board is sufficiently diverse and the Board has not set any measurable objectives.

-The Nomination Committee will review the Board diversity policy as appropriate and recommend revisions, if any, to the Board for consideration and approval.
+The Nomination Committee will review the Board Diversity Policy as appropriate and recommend revisions, if any, to the Board for consideration and approval.